 Keep it up

-Creating and sticking to the time allocated to process your paperwork is imperative (how else is it going to get done!?)
+Create and stick to the time allocated to process your paperwork (how else is it going to get done!?)
 Create a simple filing system for easy retrieval and be diligent to use it regularly instead of letting the piles mount up.

 What system do you use to process your paperwork?
 Send me message on email@example.com, I’d love to hear about it